 What's missing from most restaurant recipes is that extra layer of flavor.
 Not counting the toppings of course.

-Huevos Rancheros would not be Huevos Rancheros without the egg.
+Huevos Rancheros would not be Huevos Rancheros without a perfectly cooked egg.
 The best egg is one with firm whites and runny yolks so it can ooze down into all those delicious lower layers.
 You have a number of choices on how to do this:

 - Poach - Poaching an egg is really not too tough to do but many are afraid to try.
 The trick is gentle water poaching liquid, not boiling.